segf00lt/website/content/blog/mekhosphere.md

 ---

 Ever seen that [PBS Space Time video](https://youtu.be/watch?v=4H55wybU3rI) about Von Neumann Probes?
-It's a cool video&#8212;The idea of self replicating robots colonizing the galaxy is cool, but the coolest thing in the video is a passing reference to a proposal by
+It's a cool video.
+The idea of self replicating robots colonizing the galaxy is cool, but the coolest thing in the video is a passing reference to a proposal by
 [Edward F. Moore](http://www.molecularassembler.com/KSRM/3.1.htm):